Edited by: Kellie Jez

 This means that your American Airlines award tickets will be priced based on the length of the flight.
 In the case of domestic U.S. awards, flights under 1,151 miles cost 9,000 Avios while flights between 1,152 and 2,000 miles cost 11,000 Avios.
 All domestic awards charge just $5.60 in taxes and fees.

-This means that you can book a flight like Minneapolis (MSP) to New York (LGA) for just 9,000 Membership Rewards points and minimal taxes.
+This means that you can book a flight from Minneapolis (MSP) to New York (LGA) for just 9,000 Membership Rewards points and minimal taxes.
 This flight can be well over $300 one-way when booking at the last minute, giving you over 3.3 cents per point in value.

 You can find American Airlines award tickets by searching on British Airways’ website, so there’s no need to call in to book.